How to make the most of your family holiday with the kids

 Plan for a family holiday with the kids

 That’s a given, yes, but I mean, ACTUALLY plan for a holiday with the kids.
-It’s all well and good dreaming about spas and lounging by the beach, whilst you’re sipping a mojito, but if you want to have a relaxing and enjoyable holiday, you need to think of your children’s needs first.
+It’s all well and good dreaming about spas and lounging by the beach, whilst you’re sipping on a mojito, but if you want to have a relaxing and enjoyable holiday, you need to think of your children’s needs first.
 Consider family-friendly hotels, with tonnes of things for the kids to do, i.e. kiddie-friendly activities, family restaurants and, more importantly, child-safe accommodation.
 You don’t need to plan every single activity to a ‘T’, but having a general idea of how and where you want the holiday to go, will aid you to plan for certain milestones, like all-inclusive flight and holiday packages (or separate flights and accommodation details), as well as where to eat, top places to visit in that destination and the flight back.

 Check the passports